rafaelmardojai/forge-sparks/README.md

 </p>

 ## Description
-Simple notifier app with support for Github, Gitea and Forgejo.
+Simple notifier app with support for Github, GitLab, Gitea and Forgejo.

 ## Install